teodorrd27/admix-challenge/README.md

 I aimed to generate a score that could then be used to sort documents in decreasing order i.e. the higher score a document has, the higher it appears in the response.
 I took a demographically centric approach in the sense that I only used the gender and age information to generate a score.
 I used the 'geos' and 'categories' parameters when present to narrow the search prior to executing the aggregation pipeline to make the calculation cheaper.
 To illustrate the pipeline in a nutshell, it is basically doing this:

  - Multiply each document's desired demographics (from the provided array) by the percentage target gender.
+Since the gender is encoded as male population percentage, female percentage can be gotten by subtracting the field from 100.
  - Add the multiplied results for each document.
 (There will be as many multiplies as there are ages provided in the demographics array)
  - Add result as a score field in the document.
  - Decreasingly sort all documents by score.